arboleya/coffee-toaster/README.md

  * Inheritance support across multiples files for the lazy
   * Just use your extends as you do, dependencies will be resolved automagically
-  * Or add explicit requirements with the simplest possible syntax:
+  * Or add explicit requirements based on both 'ClassName' and 'a/b/c/filepath' simultaneously, with the simplest possible syntax:
    * #<< ClassName
    * #<< ClassNameA, ClassNameB
+   * #<< package/filename, ClassNameD, utils/anotherfile
   * Scaffolding routines
   * Interactive creation of a very simple skeleton for new projects
   * Interactive creation of new config file for existent projects
- * Circular-dependency validation
+ * Broken/Circular dependency validation
-  * Helps you prevent some mistakes
+  * Helps you prevent some mistakes with circular dependencies loops and alert you against dependencies not found
  * Live syntax-check
   * Precise live check for compile problems (syntax-only), with file path and line number informations
+ * Debug Mode
+  * In order to got easing debug when inside the browser, Debug Mode will compile all your files individually into the respectives .js versions and write a smart boot-loader (toaster.js) to load every file in the proper order.
+Just include this boot-loader in your html file and voilà

 # Installation